 - Colossians 3:3-4 says that we have died and our life is currently hidden with Christ.
 But when he appears, we also will return with him in glory.
 We will be glorified!

-- 2 Corinthians 3:18 also talks about glory, that we are being transformed into the Christ’s image, with ever increasing glory.
+- 2 Corinthians 3:18 also talks about glory, that we are being transformed into Christ’s image, with ever-increasing glory.

-I don’t believe anyone knows just what awaits us the other side of this life.
-But the scripture affirms to us that we will experience the glory of God, will be remade into his image, and will be like Christ.
+I don’t believe anyone knows just what awaits us on the other side of the grave.
+But the Scripture affirms to us that we will experience the glory of God, will be remade into his image, and will be like Christ.
 That is the hope he has given to us.